ThredUp, whose second-hand goods will start appearing at Macy’s and JCPenney, just raised a bundle – TechCrunch

 We talked yesterday with ThredUp founder and CEO James Reinhart to learn more about its tie-up with the two brands and to find out what else the startup is stitching together.

-TC: You’ve partnering with Macy’s and JCPenney.
+TC: You’ve partnered with Macy’s and JCPenney.
 Did they approach you or is ThredUp out there pitching traditional retailers?

 JR: I think [the two companies] have been thinking about resale for some time.
 They’re trying to figure out how to best serve their customers.
 Meanwhile, we’ve been thinking about how we power resale for a broader set of partners, and there was a meeting of the minds six months ago